masbicudo/oqueeh/_split.md

     You can use variables in the place of numbers.

-#file=en-US/batch/assign-output-of-command-to-variable.md
+#file=en-US/windows-cmd/assign-output-of-command-to-variable.md
-    # Assign the output of a command to a variable
+    # Assign the output of a command to a variable in CMD

     <ans>
     ```bat